SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 Azure Database for MySQL provides a fully managed database service for application development and deployment allowing you to provision a MySQL database instance in minutes and scale it on the fly.
 With comprehensive pricing models, and configurable sizing, you get all the features you need such as high-availability, monitoring and security, and backup and recovery, all with reduced management overhead.
 These features are built into the service and are aligned to a simple, predictable pricing model.

+An Azure Resource Group is a logical container into which Azure resources are deployed and managed.
+A Resource Group and a Storage Account must exist before any virtual machines can be created.
+In this example, a resource group already created in the some region.
+You will need to use resource group name while creating your Database and Server.

+Throughout this lab, we will use the **Azure Command Line Interface** or **Azure CLI** using the **Cloud Shell** feature in the **Azure Portal**.

+## Scenario Overview

+This hands-on lab will step you through the following:

+1.1 :   **Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.**<br/>
+1.2 :	  **Create an Azure database for MySQL using Azure CLI.**<br/>
+1.3 :   **Deploy the website**<br/>
+1.4 :   **Configure the connection**<br/>
+1.5 :   **Scale Up Azure Database for MySQL**<br/>

-## Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.
+## 1.1: Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.

 1.  **Navigate** to https://portal.azure.com and login (from the previous step).
 2.  **Enter** the **Username** which was displayed in the previous window and **click** on **Next**.<br/>